essaad01/stc-assessment/README.md

 4- run: docker-compose up

 ###
-- There is a postman collection attached in the project contains the implemented APIs and an example for each one.
+- There is a postman collection attached in the project contains the implemented APIs and an example for each one. (file "STC.postman_collection.json")
-- Also contains project database erd as a png image
+- Also contains project database erd as a png image. (file "STC_project_erd.png")

 ###
 - file "STCProblemSolving" is the solution for the first topic (problem solving).